Trey Anastasio Band: Fall 2008 tour to 2020

 In October 2008, Anastasio set out on a short tour billed as "Trey Anastasio & Classic TAB".
 This quartet featured Anastasio on guitar, Tony Markellis on bass, Russ Lawton on drums, and Ray Paczkowski on keyboards.
 In 2010, Jennifer Hartswick officially rejoined the project, renamed Trey Anastasio Band, and has remained with the group ever since.
 At the same time, Anastasio welcomed back Russ Remington and introduced Natalie Cressman, whose father Jeff was a member of TAB in 2006 and 2007.
 Remington left TAB at the end of 2011 and was replaced by James Casey in 2012.
 Cressman remains in TAB to this day.

 2021 and onward

 Markellis died on April 29, 2021.
 Later, bassist Dezron Douglas was announced as the band’s new bass player.
 In September 2021, James Casey announced he had cancer and would not be taking part in the fall tour.
 Cochemea Gastelum filled James’ role in the group during the tour.
 During TAB's 2021 fall tour, both Hartswick and Lawton tested positive for COVID-19, leaving a stripped-down lineup with no horn section and Phish drummer Jon Fishman taking over for Lawton.
 In 2022, the band resumed touring with its standard lineup including Casey, Lawton and the horn section.
-Casey died of colon cancer on August 28, 2023, at the age of 40.
+Casey died of colon cancer on August 28, 2023, at the age of 40..
+The tenor saxophone player is now Kenneth Whalum.